 The Upper Porch!

-the day, watching the wind blow the flags and listening to the streetcars rattle and clank on the street below.
+The porch was a great place to start the day.
+We watched the wind blow the flags and listened to the streetcars rattle and clank on the street below.

 I should mention that we did sleep before that morning coffee!
 Our 3rd floor room was comfy and spacious.
 It was also reasonably priced.
 Under $150. in NOLA is good.

 We could have taken the Pretty Baby Room on the 3rd floor, where scenes were filmed.
 But that was just too weird.
 We took this room which faced St. Charles, but really only had a view of the porch roof.
 The king bed was built high, with shelves below and a set of steps... for short people.